-The first few months after starting HIV treatment are pivotal in determining whether your first regimen will be successful.
-Yet, if you are brand new to HIV treatment, how can you know what success is?
-It can be hard to tell the difference between a warning sign that your regimen might not be right for you and a normal signal that your body is still adjusting to the medications.
+Or, on the flip side, how can you tell if your HIV meds aren’t working as well as they should?
+It can be hard to tell the difference between a warning sign that your regimen might not be right for you and a normal signal that your body is still adjusting to treatment.

 How do you really know if your HIV treatment is working?
 There are three key things to keep track of:

 How long it takes to reach an undetectable viral load is very much influenced by how high your viral load is at the start.
-While more virus for HIV medications to attack often means more time to reach an undetectable level, if you're adherent to your meds, your viral load should be undetectable within six months of starting treatment, and often much sooner.
+While more virus for HIV medications to attack often means more time to become undetectable, if you're adherent to your meds, your viral load should be undetectable within six months of starting treatment, and often much sooner.

-It's unlikely your health care provider will even start checking your viral load until you've been on your medications for at least a few weeks.
-According to U.S. treatment guidelines, viral load should be checked around two to eight weeks after starting treatment and every three to four months thereafter.
+It's unlikely your health care provider will start checking your viral load until you've been on your medications for at least a few weeks.
+According to U.S. treatment guidelines, viral load should be checked around two to eight weeks after starting treatment, and then every three to four months thereafter.

-Different Definitions of "Undetectable"
+There Can Be Slightly Different Definitions of “Undetectable” HIV Viral Load

-What makes conversations about viral load testing even more confusing is that “undetectable” doesn't always mean the same thing.
+One of the things that can make conversations about viral load tests confusing is that “undetectable” doesn't always mean the same thing.
 Different clinics use different tests analyzed by different laboratories, and each lab may have a different cut-off point for measuring HIV in a sample of blood.

 Obviously, less is better when it comes to HIV viral load.
 But we don't know precisely the significance of, let's say, 50 copies/mL versus 20 copies/mL.
 Measuring such tiny amounts of HIV in the blood is still a tricky business, and there is even some question about how reliable the measures are: If you were to repeat a viral load test, even with the same sample of blood in the same lab, the result would not necessarily be exactly the same.

-The Mystery of "Blips"
+The Mystery of HIV Viral Load Blips

-Repeat testing will tell the story; if future tests show a three-fold increase or more in the amount of virus, then you and your provider may want to talk about your adherence to meds, additional monitoring tests (such as viral drug resistance tests) and, perhaps, switching to a different regimen.
+Repeat testing will tell the story.
+If future tests show a three-fold increase or more in the amount of virus, then you and your provider may want to talk about your adherence to meds, additional monitoring tests (such as viral drug resistance tests) and, perhaps, switching to a different regimen.

-If this happens, you and your provider will want to figure out and address what might be slowing your treatment progress and decide whether you need to switch regimens.
+If this happens, you and your provider will want to figure out and address what might be slowing your treatment progress, and decide whether you need to switch regimens.
 The longer you stay on a combination that isn't fully suppressing the virus, the more risk there is of the virus becoming resistant to those medications, as well as other HIV medications you haven't even taken yet (called cross-resistance).